 Review the Curb Appeal of Your Practice

 Real estate agents know the importance of a home’s curb appeal—the attractiveness of a property when viewed from the street.
 When a home looks clean, fresh, and well-tended from the outside, prospective buyers are more apt to put the home on their shortlist of possibilities based on the expectation that the interior of the home will be as appealing as the outside.
-When a home looks dingy, outdated and in need of repairs, they’re more apt to keep right on driving.
-And the same applies to veterinary practices.
+When a home looks dingy, outdated and in need of repairs, they’re more apt to keep right on driving, and the same applies to veterinary practice marketing.

 Overall, the exterior of your practice is like another room in your practice.
 The more inviting you can make it for pet owners to walk in, the more they will walk in.